tenorchops04/CS-100/README.md

 * Factory Pattern

 ## F. What will be the input/output of your project?
 * The input of this project will be input from the user, selecting options from a menu or series of menus to construct a desired character.
-The output will be all the characteristics, traits, and kit of the character.
+The output will be a string containing the guns in the class, along with each gun's attachments, and the total cost of that class.

 ## G. What does each pattern design serve for this final project?
 ![Diagram of final project](https://github.com/cs100/final-project-diversity-squad/blob/master/images/diagram.png?raw=true)